 Insulin is also known as the fat-storing hormone.
 When too much of it is circulating in the blood, the body is triggered into storing the excess glucose in fat cells, causing weight gain.
 Insulin resistance, when the body becomes less sensitive to insulin, is the pre-cursor to Type 2 diabetes.
-By decreasing insulin levels and increasing insulin sensitivity, fasting could both aid weight loss, and reduce the risk of diabetes.
+By decreasing insulin levels and increasing insulin sensitivity, it could both aid weight loss, and reduce the risk of diabetes.

 2. Decreases IGF-1 levels